 Psychic: Uses their intuition and your energy/vibrations to access information about your past, present, or future.

-Palm Readers: Rooted in Indian and Chinese astrology, this practice uses your palm to analyze your future.
+Palm Readers: Rooted in Indian and Chinese astrology, this practice uses your palm to analyze your future. in the below graph, you can see this seems to be the most popular.

 Mediums: Use psychic abilities to connect with the spirits of the deceased.
 They can also do what psychics do in terms of using psychic abilities to see your past, present, and future.